Sustainable Papers

 We grew up in the wholesale channel, essentially relying on our partners to distribute our products to our customers.
 We have moved to a more balanced distribution model, combining the old-school wholesale world and the new-school B2C platform.
 B2C means investing in e-commerce and our own retail stores so we can communicate directly with customers – who we are as a brand, what our products are all about, how they look and feel.

-Why does a digitally-savvy brand like Rails publish catalogs?
+Why does a digitally savvy brand like Rails publish catalogs?

 In-home catalogs give customers and prospects a slower and more tactile experience with our brand, as opposed to the quick hit of a two-second sound bite or Instagram visual.